 Recognising this, the Pacific Blue Foundation is working towards the revitalisation of the traditional iTaukei canoe construction, food preservation and herbal medication.

-Foundation local director and Totoya chief Roko Sau, Roko Josefa Cinavilakeba said the idea of the revitalisaiton of the iTaukei canoe-making was in line with encouraging a pollution-free society.
+Foundation local director and Totoya chief Roko Sau, Roko Josefa Cinavilakeba said the idea of revitalizing iTaukei canoe-making was in line with encouraging a pollution-free society.

-Roko Josefa said in line with these ideas, Fiji would have its very first traditional iTaukei canoe that would service the outer islands from next year.
+With this in mind, Roko Josefa said Fiji would have its very first traditional iTaukei canoe that would service the outer islands starting next year.

 “The project of the shipping idea is headed by Okeanos Foundation, a community of international ocean navigators, scientists, cultural leaders, spiritual advisers, activists and artistes whom we are partnering with to successfully implement the idea,” he said.